Mohammad-hub1/tamatem-login/README.md

 # tamatem-login
-tamatem-login is an assignment  for Tamatem company
+I created this assignment for Tamatem company, using Angular framework, SCSS and Angular Material design.

+Thank you for giving me this chance.

+Mohammad Kundos.